-In 2018 and 2019, major retailers across the United Kingdom pulled children's play sand from shelves after laboratory testing revealed the presence of tremolite asbestos—one of the most dangerous mineral fibers known to science.
-The recalls affected thousands of families and exposed a troubling gap: there is no mandatory federal asbestos testing standard for children's play sand in the United States or most other countries.
+In 2018 and 2019, major retailers across the United Kingdom pulled children's play sand from shelves after laboratory testing revealed the presence of tremolite asbestos—one of the most dangerous mineral fibers known to science.[5]
+The recalls affected thousands of families and exposed a troubling gap: there is no mandatory federal testing standard for the mineral in children's play sand in the United States or most other countries.[1]
 This article explains what you need to know to protect your children and what to do if you suspect contamination.

 Executive Summary